MyriamKuhn/Gamestore/readme.md

 - Apache or Nginx (or other web server)
 - Node.js and npm (to collect JS modules with Rollup)
 - Git (to clone the repository, if necessary)
+- google Account with reCAPTCHA v2 Keys activated and register for your site
+- .env file at the root of the project

 ### Clone the Git repository